-The Research Council UK is encouraging researchers to explore from the outset who could benefit from their research in the longer term and to consider what can be done to enable this.
-As part of grant applications to RCUK, applicants are asked to prepare a pathways to impact for their research.
+The UK Research and Innovation is encouraging researchers to explore from the outset who could benefit from their research in the longer term and to consider what can be done to enable this.
+In making applications to the Research Councils, applicants need to demonstrate the pathways to impact for their research.
 Careful consideration of Pathways to Impact is an essential component of research proposals and a condition of funding.
 More information

 In the section Impact Summary, applicants are asked to explore: